alexissmirnov/alexissmirnov.github.io/_posts/2013-12-30-Big-Data-Distributed-Systems--Big-gains-in-usability-and-productivity-in-2014.md

 ## Ease of development: Go language
 [Derek Collison](https://twitter.com/derekcollison‎) made a [prediction](https://twitter.com/derekcollison/status/245522124666716160) that [Go](http://golang.org) will become the dominant language for systems work in IaaS, Orchestration, and PaaS in 24 months.
 That was 15 months ago and things are really on track for it to be pretty accurate.
 The language's use in distributed systems is growing fast.
 It's amazing how much traction this new language has received (even without generics).

-I have spent years coding systems in C++, Python and Java.
-In my limited experience with Go I can tell that the language makes the coding process faster without sacrificing efficiency of the resulting code.
+After having spent years coding systems in C++, Python and Java, with my limited experience with Go I can see how the language makes the coding process faster without sacrificing efficiency of the resulting code.

 ## Ease of development: dev environment
 Working on a sub-system of a large distributed system means spending enormous amount of time on setup and configuration of the development environment that approximates the real-life system along with real-life datasets.